Equities

 “We expect this contemplated balance sheet repositioning to improve our net interest margin, increase liquidity for future loan growth and better position our portfolio for potential change in interest rates,” the bank outlined in the offering prospectus.

-The balance sheet optimization and equity raise will be accretive to both earnings and book value, adding 14% to pro forma Q2 earnings per share and increasing book value per share to US$13.41, Simmons outlined in marketing materials, although that assumed a US$250m equity raise.
+The balance sheet optimisation and equity sale will be accretive to both earnings and book value, adding 14% to pro forma Q2 earnings per share and increasing book value per share to US$13.41, Simmons outlined in marketing materials, although that assumed a US$250m equity sale.